Distribution & Sales Channels

 (c) An official appraiser must value non-monetary contributions, and for certain contributions, two appraisers are required.

 A Simple Joint Stock Company is tailored for start-ups because it allows easy entry and exit of potential investors from the company.
-A Simple Joint Stock Company has less strict incorporation and winding down rules; it can be established with a minimum registered capital of EUR 1 (about USD 1.09), and exit possibilities are well recognized under commercial code law, such as drag along, tag along, and shootout rights.
+A Simple Joint Stock Company has less strict incorporation rules.
+It can be established with a minimum registered capital of EUR 1 (about USD 1.17), and commercial code law recognizes exit possibilities, such as drag along, tag along, and shootout rights.

 The forms for local office registration and all steps involved in establishing a local office are available on the Slovak Ministry of Justice’s website.